bijokmathew/tips-for-easylife/README.md

  - Solution: Used z-index to keep the navigation menu on top of all sections and elements, value set to 20

 ### Validator Testing

+At each stage of the wesite development various types testing was executed to find the issues by using using Chrom Dev Tools.
+After the completed version of the website, used three forms of validations to verify the code stability.
+Also carried out the responsive test for different screen resolution by using chrome tool.

 - HTML
   - No errors were returned when passing through the official [W3C Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fbijokmathew.github.io%2Ftips-for-easylife%2F)